avnik/CV/CV.md

 ## Notes
-  * Have EU residence status/work permit, can work as staff member (remote) or as independent contractor (B2B contract).
+  * Have EU residence status/work permit, can work as staff member (remote) or as independent contractor (C2C contract).
-  * As a B2B contractor I need no visa and no explicit work permit to work remotely in US/UK/other EU countries
+  * As a C2C contractor I need no visa and no explicit work permit to work remotely in US/UK/other EU countries
-  * References are available upon request.